Connecting with and through Humanlike Machines

 Autonomous vehicles represent a new class of transportation that may be qualitatively different from existing cars.
 Two online experiments assessed lay perceptions of moral norms and responsibility for traffic accidents involving autonomous vehicles.
 In Experiment 1, 120 US adults read a narrative describing a traffic incident between a pedestrian and a motorist.
 In different experimental conditions, the pedestrian, the motorist, or both parties were at fault.
 Participants assigned less responsibility to a self-driving car that was at fault than to a human driver who was at fault.
 Participants confronted with a self-driving car at fault allocated greater responsibility to the manufacturer and the government than participants who were confronted with a human driver at fault did.
 In Experiment 2, 120 US adults read a narrative describing a moral dilemma in which a human driver or a self-driving car must decide between either allowing five pedestrians to die or taking action to hit a single pedestrian in order to save the five.
 The “utilitarian” decision to hit the single pedestrian was considered the moral norm for both a self-driving and a human-driven car.
 Moreover, participants assigned the obligation of setting moral norms for self-driving cars to ethics researchers and to car manufacturers.
 This research reveals patterns of public perception of autonomous cars and may aid lawmakers and car manufacturers in designing such cars. [paper]

-Connecting with other people
+Connecting with Other People

 How do we connect and misconnect with other people?
-This line of research examines when we take other people's perspectives, identifies psychological barriers that hinder meaningful and positive social engagement, and suggests practical ways to create better interactions.
+This line of research examines when we take other people's perspectives, identifies psychological barriers that hinder meaningful and positive social engagement, and suggests practical ways to create better communication.

 Insufficiently Complimentary?: Underestimating the Positive Impact of Compliments Creates a Barrier to Expressing Them